 ABLE Act Overview

-The Achieving a Better Life Experience (ABLE) Act of 2014 was enacted to ease the financial burden for individuals with disabilities.
-The act is designed to create tax-exempt, state-based private savings accounts to fund disability-related expenses to supplement benefits currently provided by Social Security, Medicaid, employers or private insurance.
-These accounts can be created by individuals to support themselves or by families to support their dependents.
+Achieving a Better Life Experience (ABLE) Act of 2014, was enacted to ease the financial burden for individuals with disabilities.
+The act is designed to create tax-exempt, state-based private savings accounts to fund disability-related expenses to supplement benefits currently provided by the Social Security Administration through Medicaid, public insurance, employers, or a private insurance carrier.
+These accounts can be created by individuals to support themselves, or by families to support their dependents.

-As of 2018, 37 states have adopted the ABLE Act account.
+As of 2019, 42 states have adopted the ABLE Act account.
 They recognize the extra and significant costs related to raising a child with significant disabilities or being a working age adult with disabilities.
-Limitations include being diagnosed before the age of 26, a maximum annual contributions are $15,000, a limit of one account per affected person, and most states have set a maximum of $300,000 per account.
+Limitations include being diagnosed before the age of 26, a maximum annual contribution of $15,000, a limit of one account per affected person, and most states have set a maximum of $300,000 per account.
+In addition, if a person’s 529 ABLE account balance exceeds $100,000, they will no longer be eligible for SSI benefits.
+It is important to monitor this account on an annual basis.

 Additional links found with information regarding the ABLE Act are below:

-If you would like to download a copy of this fact sheet, click here.
+If you’d like to download this fact sheet, click below.